briandfoy/briandfoy.github.io/_posts/2020-01-01-backup-wordpress.md

 But, I have to create the unit.
 I've made simple, system-level units and remember that pain.
 I know I have to make some files, but where do I put them?
 Not in the group-writable */etc/systemd/system* because I'm a normal user who's not in the `wheel` group.

-The ArchLinux [SystemD/User](https://wiki.archlinux.org/index.php/Systemd/User) has godo instructions
+The ArchLinux [SystemD/User](https://wiki.archlinux.org/index.php/Systemd/User) has good instructions.

 However, almost everything I've found deals with setting system-level units.
 That makes me nervous in the same way that putting my user tasks in a root *crontab* would.
 The ArchLinux [SystemD/User](https://wiki.archlinux.org/index.php/Systemd/User) is pretty good.